-The ORCA_R1 configuration has only a local tropical transformation to refine the meridional resolution up to $1/3^{\circ}$ at the Equator.
-Note that the tropical mesh refinements in ORCA_R2 and R1 strongly increases the mesh anisotropy there.
+The ORCA\R1 configuration has only a local tropical transformation to refine the meridional resolution up to $1/3^{\circ}$ at the Equator.
+Note that the tropical mesh refinements in ORCA\R2 and R1 strongly increases the mesh anisotropy there.

-The ORCA_R05 and higher global configurations do not incorporate any regional refinements.
+The ORCA\R05 and higher global configurations do not incorporate any regional refinements.

-For ORCA_R1 and R025, setting the configuration key to 75 allows to use 75 vertical levels, otherwise 46 are used.
-In the other ORCA configurations, 31 levels are used (see Tab. ?? and Fig. ??).
+For ORCA\R1 and R025, setting the configuration key to 75 allows to use 75 vertical levels, otherwise 46 are used.
+In the other ORCA configurations, 31 levels are used (see Tab.
+4.2 and Fig. 4.6).

-Only the ORCA_R2 is provided with all its input files in the NEMO distribution.
+Only the ORCA\R2 is provided with all its input files in the NEMO distribution.
 It is very similar to that used as part of the climate model developed at IPSL for the 4th IPCC assessment of climate change (Marti et al., 2009).
 It is also the basis for the NEMO contribution to the Coordinate Ocean-ice Reference Experiments (COREs) documented in ?.

-This version of ORCA_R2 has 31 levels in the vertical, with the highest resolution (10m) in the upper 150m (see Tab. ?? and Fig. ??).
+This version of ORCA\R2 has 31 levels in the vertical, with the highest resolution (10m) in the upper 150m (see Tab.
+4.2 and Fig. 4.6).
 The bottom topography and the coastlines are derived from the global atlas of Smith and Sandwell (1997).
-The default forcing employ the boundary forcing from ? (see §??), which was developed for the purpose of running global coupled ocean-ice simulations without an interactive atmosphere.
+The default forcing uses the boundary forcing from ? (see §7.5.1), which was developed for the purpose of running global coupled ocean-ice simulations without an interactive atmosphere.
 This ? dataset is available through the GFDL web site.
 The "normal year" of ? has been chosen of the NEMO distribution since release v3.3.

-ORCA_R2 pre-defined configuration can also be run with an AGRIF zoom over the Agulhas current area (key_agrif defined) and, by setting the key key_arctic or key_antarctic, a regional Arctic or peri-Antarctic configuration is extracted from an ORCA_R2 or R05 configurations using sponge layers at open boundaries.
+ORCA\R2 pre-defined configuration can also be run with an AGRIF zoom over the Agulhas current area ( key\agrif defined) and, by setting the appropriate variables in &namcfg, see CONFIG/SHARED/namelist\ref a regional Arctic or peri-Antarctic configuration is extracted from an ORCA\R2 or R05 configurations using sponge layers at open boundaries.

-15.4 GYRE family : double gyre basin (key_gyre)
+16.4 GYRE family : double gyre basin

-The GYRE configuration [?] have been built to simulated the seasonal cycle of a double-gyre box model.
-It consist in an idealized domain similar to that used in the studies of ? and ????, over which an analytical seasonal forcing is applied.
+The GYRE configuration [?] has been built to simulate the seasonal cycle of a double-gyre box model.
+It consists in an idealized domain similar to that used in the studies of ? and ????, over which an analytical seasonal forcing is applied.
 This allows to investigate the spontaneous generation of a large number of interacting, transient mesoscale eddies and their contribution to the large scale circulation.

-The domain geometry is a closed rectangular basin on the β -plane centred at $\sim 30^{\circ}$ N and rotated by 45°, 3180 km long, 2120 km wide and 4 km deep (Fig. ??).
+The domain geometry is a closed rectangular basin on the $\beta$ -plane centred at $\sim 30^{\circ}$ N and rotated by 45°, 3180 km long, 2120 km wide and 4 km deep (Fig. ??).
 The domain is bounded by vertical walls and by a flat bottom.
 The configuration is meant to represent an idealized North Atlantic or North Pacific basin.
 The circulation is forced by analytical profiles of wind and buoyancy fluxes.
 The applied forcings vary seasonally in a sinusoidal manner between winter and summer extrema [?].
 The wind stress is zonal and its curl changes sign at 22°N and 36°N. It forces a subpolar gyre in the north, a subtropical gyre in the wider part of the domain and a small recirculation gyre in the southern corner.
 The net heat flux takes the form of a restoring toward a zonal apparent air temperature profile.
 A portion of the net heat flux which comes from the solar radiation is allowed to penetrate within the water column.
 The fresh water flux is also prescribed and varies zonally.
 It is determined such as, at each time step, the basin-integrated flux is zero.
 The basin is initialised at rest with vertical profiles of temperature and salinity uniformly applied to the whole domain.